Women across the world fear violence and harassment at work

 Fourteen per cent of female workers globally have been seriously injured at work; women generally experience fewer workplace injuries than men

 Fourteen per cent of female workers globally have been seriously injured at work.
 This rises to 23 per cent where women are working in more dangerous areas such as agriculture and fishing.
-In East Africa 28 per cent of female workers report serious injury at work, and in South Asia this figure is 27 per cent – reflecting the high proportion of women working in the regions’ large agricultural sectors.
+In East Africa 28 per cent of female workers report serious injury at work, and in South Asia this figure is 27 per cent – reflecting the high proportion of women working in the regions’ large agricultural sectors, which suffer more workplace safety issues.

 Crime and violence is a particular concern for women globally